-4.3.2 Large Water/Energy Utilities Unable to Prioritize Participation entities hold a vast amount of water and environmental data that are only available to the public where mandated by law.
+4.3.2 Large Water/Energy Utilities Unable to Prioritize Participation

+A secondary challenge is that the Los Angeles Department of Water and Power, as well as Southern California Edison, remain intermittent in their IRWMP participation.
+These two entities hold a vast amount of water and environmental data that are only available to the public where mandated by law.
 An immense amount of their data remains proprietary and leaves a large gap in our understanding of both surface water and groundwater and well as the water-energy nexus in the Inyo-Mono region.
 Without these two major players, it is difficult to fully integrate all of the water management efforts in the region.
 The Inyo-Mono IRWM Program staff and stakeholders continue to explore ideas of how to engage these valuable stakeholders.